Skip to content

 Research

-Reconciling carbon export and flux attenuation pathways in the mesopelagic zone
+Reconciling carbon export and flux attenuation pathways in the mesopelagic zone at Bermuda Atlantic Time-series Study (BATS)

-LOC-NESS Project: Quantifying the risks and efficacy of ocean alkalinity enhancement
+Marine CDR: Quantifying the risks and efficacy of ocean alkalinity enhancement in the Northeast United States Shelf region

 Predicting ecosystem and biogeochemical functions from microbial traits through Artificial Intelligence/Machine Learning